 So how do these figures work out?

-If you have just one clean fund holding worth £2,000.
+If you have just one fund holding worth £2,000.

 For one day we calculate £2,000 x (0.35% annual charge / 365 days) = 1.92p.

-The minimum daily charge however is 9.58p (£35 per year minimum charge / 365 days) so this would be the charge applied each day that the calculated charge is below 9.58p.
+The minimum daily charge however is 9.58p (£35 per annum minimum charge / 365 days) so this would be the charge applied each day that the calculated charge is below 9.58p.

-From 1 November the minimum charge of £35 per year applies and this is applied to the daily calculation.
+The minimum charge of £35 per annum applies and this is applied to the daily calculation.

 At the end of the charge period, normally a calendar quarter, we then add up the daily total fees to get your total charge for the quarter.
 This assumes you have made no other purchases or sales.